 What Would a Buyer’s Lawyer Not Be Able To Get The Mortgage Money To The Seller’s Lawyer?

 There are several reasons why a buyer’s lawyer could not get mortgage funds to the seller’s lawyer.
-The following examples are broken down into buyers’ fault and seller’s fault.
-Tenancy is usually a given when closing is delayed due to the seller’s fault.
-When the delays are caused by the buyers, the seller can refuse to give possession in this way.
+The following examples are few of many instances.
+Tenancy is usually a given when there is a delay in closing due to the seller’s fault.
+When the delays are a result of the buyers, the seller can refuse to give possession in this way.

 Tenancy when the seller cause delays: